icemedia001/hngx-stage2-fastapi-book-project/README.md

 ## Overview

 This project is a RESTful API built with FastAPI for managing a book collection.
-It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation.
+It provides operations to retrieve book details, validate input, and return appropriate error responses.
+The API is secured behind an Nginx reverse proxy and follows a CI/CD pipeline for automated testing and deployment.

 ## Features